-In 1965 Brian Wilson, the creative force behind the American surf group The Beach Boys, heard the Beatles Rubber Soul LP.
+In 1965 Brian Wilson, the creative force behind the American surf group the Beach Boys, heard the Beatles Rubber Soul LP.
 He was blown away by the sound and creativity of the album, so he vowed to make a better one.
-The result was the landmark Beach Boy collection titled Pet Sounds.
+The result was the landmark Beach Boys collection titled Pet Sounds.

 Then the Beatles heard Pet Sounds and responded to it’s sonic creativity with their own Sgt Peppers Lonely Hearts Club Band.
 Paul McCartney described it as a

 friendly rivalry between the groups.